MohammadRahman/react-typescript-blueprint/README.md

 # Feature Branch Workflow
   ## Creating a Feature Branch
-    Each new feature or bug fix should be developed on a separate branch created from dev.
+    Each new feature or bug fix should be developed on a separate branch created from `dev`.
 Use a descriptive branch name reflecting the feature or issue:
   ```bash
   git checkout -b feature/short-feature-name
   ```
-  Note: Use prefixes like feature/, fix/, or hotfix/ to indicate the type of branch.
+  Note: Use prefixes like `feature/`, `fix/`, or `hotfix/ `to indicate the type of branch.

 # Making and Committing Changes
   Commit frequently with clear, concise messages: